Inexpensive but essential items fit into a box the size of a deck of cards. Photo: PATH.

-Each year, about 57 million women worldwide give birth without the help of a trained health worker.
+Each year, millions of women worldwide give birth without the help of a trained health worker.
 These births often take place at home, where the risk of infection is high.
-Some 1,600 women per day die from complications associated with pregnancy or childbirth, and infection is a leading cause.
-Around 950,000 newborns per year die from infection.
-The clean-delivery kit is a simple approach to reducing these numbers.
-It helps women and newborns avoid life-threatening infections.
+Infection is a leading cause of death among these women and their infants.
+The clean-delivery kit is a simple approach to reducing this risk.

 Small change for safer home births

-Over the past decade, PATH has helped develop kits in Bangladesh, Egypt, and Nepal.
-Most kits contain a small bar of soap for washing hands, a plastic sheet to serve as the delivery surface, clean string for tying the umbilical cord, a new razor blade for cutting the cord, and pictorial instructions that illustrate the sequence of delivery events and hand-washing.
+For more than a decade, PATH helped to develop kits in Bangladesh, Egypt, and Nepal.
+Most contained a small bar of soap for washing hands, a plastic sheet to serve as the delivery surface, clean string for tying the umbilical cord, a new razor blade for cutting the cord, and pictorial instructions that illustrated the sequence of delivery events and hand-washing.

-Formative research and field-testing during development ensure the cultural acceptability of the kits and allow us to customize them for local conditions.
-In Nepal, for example, it is traditional to cut the umbilical cord on a coin, for good luck.
-Out of respect for this custom, kits produced in Nepal contain a plastic rupee to serve as a clean cord-cutting surface.
+Formative research and field-testing during development ensured the cultural acceptability of the kits and allowed us to customize them for local conditions.
+In Nepal, for example, the PATH team found that it was traditional to cut the umbilical cord on a coin, for good luck.
+Out of respect for this custom, kits produced in Nepal were modified to include a plastic rupee to serve as a clean cord-cutting surface.

 Ear to the ground

-Recently we quantified the positive impact of another delivery kit on women’s and children’s health in Tanzania.
-The study, conducted with funding from the United States Agency for International Development through PATH's HealthTech program, involved more than 3,200 participants.
-Results suggest that women who used the kit were substantially less likely to develop genital tract infections.
-Their infants were substantially less likely to develop cord infections.
+In Tanzania, we quantified the positive impact of another delivery kit on women’s and children’s health through a 3,200-participant study funded by the United States Agency for International Development through our HealthTech program.
+Results suggested that women who used the kit were substantially less likely to develop genital tract infections.
+Their infants were substantially less likely to develop umbilical cord infections.

 Keeping kits in women’s hands

-With each delivery kit project, our goal is to make sure the kits are available to the women who need them.
-We do so by building the capacity of local organizations and small businesses to produce and distribute or sell kits.
+A key goal of our work was to make sure the kits were available to the women they were designed to help.
+We built the capacity of local organizations and small businesses to produce and distribute or sell kits.
 In Egypt, we helped community health promoters develop a plan to use kits as an income-generating activity that would contribute to their health programs.
 In Nepal, we gave a local, woman-owned business a head start: the campaign we funded promoted the kit via wall paintings, advertisements, street dramas, and training for community health volunteers.
 Within one year, sales increased from 28,800 to 46,800 kits, contributing to the long-term stability of the company.
-Maternal and Child Health Products, Ltd, continues to make kits available to Nepali women at prices they can afford.
-Between 1994 and the end of 2005, they sold more than a million kits.
+Between 1994 and the ensd of 2005, they sold more than a million kits.

-Flexible funding, which comes almost exclusively from individual donors and families, supported our assisting the Nepali business and contributed to the success of several related projects such as creation of a step-by-step manual for other organizations interested in developing kits.
-PATH will continue to pursue opportunities to implement this simple, high-impact solution—or to assist others in doing so.
+Flexible funding, provided almost exclusively by individual donors and families, supported our assistance to Nepali business partners and contributed to the success of several related projects, such as creation of a step-by-step manual for other organizations interested in developing kits.